TJCAJ/memorycardgame/README.md

 ### **2. Game Info Modal**
 ![screenshot of info and rules modal](./assets/docs/images/info_rules_modal.webp)

-This modal is integrated in the Header as a menu option and details the game rules.
+This modal is integrated in the Footer and details the game rules and how to play.

+- This is a One Player Game
+- Pair CARDS in RED or BLACK before TIME UP
+- Click any CARD to START and run TIME
+- Click SHUFFLE to shuffle cards
+- Click RESET to start over
+- You have 60 seconds to help  The Cowboy

 Pressing the 'Close' button takes te player back to the gameboard.

 <br>